oceanprotocol-archive/OEPs/8/v0.4/README.md

 ## Motivation

-Every asset (dataset, algorithm, etc.) in the Ocean Network has an associated Decentralized Identifier (DID) and DID document / DID Descriptor Object (DDO).
+Every asset (dataset, algorithm) in the Ocean Network has an associated Decentralized Identifier (DID) and DID document / DID Descriptor Object (DDO).
 Because assets without proper descriptive metadata have poor visibility and discoverability.

-See [OEP 7/DID](../7/README.md) for information about the overall structure of Ocean DDOs and DIDs.
+See [OEP 7/DID](../7/) for information about the overall structure of Ocean DDOs and DIDs.

 This OEP is about one particular part of Ocean DDOs: the asset metadata, a JSON object with information about the asset.